Hostile Takeover

 “Thank you for your cooperation.
 You two will make an excellent demonstration.”

 N glanced down, and saw visors lighting up.
 The startup beeps, a drone coming to life.
-Instead of the JcJenson splash screen, though, it’s a different company.
+Instead of the JCJenson splash screen, though, it’s a different company.
 (Keyston-Williams Technologies, a sans serif logo abjectly starved of style.)

 Servos hummed to life, and a line of optics lit up along the oversized drone heads.
 (N found something comical about their proportions — they had no neck!)